piguman3/neato/README.md

 API definitions, aka stuff to do with the application's environment, like functions or events, go in the `api` folder.

 Definitions about the boot process, aka stuff about how OSes are to be booted (which is useful for bootloaders or bioses), go in the `boot` folder.

+Common formats that are shared between the API definitions and the boot related definitions are defined in `common.md`.